He’s Snowboarding On His Flesh

 When I was a kid, nothing got me and my friends more hyped up in anticipation than snow.
-Yep – glorious white snow.
+Yep – the glorious white stuff.
 To us, there were few other activities as fun as playing in the snow.
-One major problem, however; I grew up in a country in which we only get about 3-4 days a year of significant snowfall, in which it would actually settle on the ground.
+One major problem, however; I grew up in a country in which we only get about 3-4 days a year of significant snowfall in which it would actually settle on the ground.
 So when there was a significant level of snowfall, we would make the utmost use of it.
-Snowball fights, sledding, making snow angels and of course making a snowman.
+Snowball fights, sledding, snow angels and of course, making a snowman.

 Snowmen were a subject of my childhood fascination.
 Why?
-I’m not quite sure.
 They just have a certain magical appeal.
-Whenever I would see one in someone else’s garden, I would always have to point it out, “Look, a snowman!”.
+Whenever I would see one in someone else’s garden, I would always have to point it out, “Look, a snowman!”
 So when my friends and I heard about the movie Jack Frost, in which a snowman comes to life, we were psyched to see it.
 Although there already existed the 1982 animated short The Snowman which had a similar premise, I believe Jack Frost appealed to us more for several reasons:

 -It was a movie more of our generation.

 -It was live action and the snowman looks just like a real snowman we could have created ourselves.

 -But most importantly, the movie was called Jack Frost.
 When I was younger, whenever there was a frosty night, we would always say that Jack Frost is out tonight.